From 1996-98, The Suns backcourt consisted of Steve Nash, Kevin Johnson and Jason Kidd.

 Unfortunately for him, he played in the same era as John Stockton, which makes him the Dominique Wilkins to Michael Jordan in terms of scoring titles- no matter what he did, he would always be overshadowed.

 In ’96-’97, KJ was the Suns leading scorer averaging 20.1 ppg.
-But at 30 years old, he was playing 38 mpg and the Suns knew it couldn’t last forever, thanks to lingering injury issues that also overshadowed Johnson during some of the most successful stages of his career.
+But at 30-years old, he was playing 38 mpg and the Suns knew it couldn’t last forever.
+Lingering injury issues also overshadowed Johnson during some of the most successful stages of his career.

-But that was the apex for the three as teammates, as Nash was dealt to Dallas after the 1998 draft for four players and a first round draft pick (which later turned out to be Shawn Marion, interestingly).
+But that was the apex for the three as teammates.
+Nash was dealt to Dallas after the 1998 NBA Draft for four players and a first round draft pick (which later turned out to be Shawn Marion, interestingly).
 KJ retired after the season.
 And suddenly, J Kidd was the undisputed #1 PG.

-Historically could even stack up against a backcourt of KJ, Kidd and Nash?
-Sure, you could argue Walt Frazier and Earl Monroe of the Knicks in the 70’s, but in my mind it’s got to be the three Suns.
+Historically, what backcourt could stack up against KJ, Kidd, and Nash?
+Sure, you could argue Walt Frazier and Earl Monroe of the Knicks in the 70’s, but in my mind it’s got to be My Three Suns.

-In NBA history all three of them in the top ten for assists per game, and fittingly, they’re all stacked together- KJ in 6th with 9.13, Kidd in 8th with 8.69 and Nash in 9th with 8.53.
+In NBA history all three players are in the top ten for all-time assists per game.
+And fittingly, they’re all stacked together- KJ in 6th with 9.13, Kidd in 8th with 8.69 and Nash in 9th with 8.53.